NubletZ/sp109b/Notes/Week7/README.md

 #include <io.h>
 #include <math.h>
 #define Status 1
+#define datafd _fd
-#define fsync sqrt
+#define fsync fflush
 #define open _open
 #define close _close
 #endif
 ```
 Otherwise if the defined value is `__WINDOWS__` then this program will :
 * use `io.h` and `math.h` library
 * set Status into 1
 * change open function into _open, and close function into _close.
 The functions that start with underline are functions from Microsoft POSIX-style low-level I/O calls.
 This POSIX-style is excutable in Windows.
-* change fsync function into sqrt.
-If we run the program in `__WINDOWS__` we will find an error when compiling the program since it can't recognize the fsync function.
-Since fd is int, so I change fsync into sqrt which need a float for it's argument.
-This way it won't meet the same error.
+* change fsync function into fflush.
+If we run the program in `__WINDOWS__` since fsync come from `unistd.h` library which we can't use in windows so we can try to use fflush function that have a simillar function with it, but it still need more research.

 <br>
 Here is the result after compile and run the excutable file in Windows :